taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 * Detects OVH servers and fixes the mkinitrd issues.
 * Detects Linode servers and fixes the grub issues.
 * Checks if LES is installed.
-* Checks that the `/etc/fstab` has correct `/dev/root`.
+* Checks that the `/etc/fstab` has the correct `/dev/root`.
 * Checks for efi.
 * Installs CloudLinux Manager for cPanel Solo.

 #### Next steps

-Reboot your system, login and check EULA which is located in the `/usr/share/cloudlinux-release/EULA`.
+Reboot your system, log in and check EULA which is located in the `/usr/share/cloudlinux-release/EULA`.

 :::tip Note
 ISO installation provisions server with outdated packages.
-It is highly recommended to run `yum update` right after first boot.
+It is highly recommended to run `yum update` right after the first boot.
 :::

 ## Uninstalling